citahub/cyton-android/README.md

 Making a new build for App store (Dev only)
 ============================================

-1. Open app/build.gradle
+1. Clone source code to local
-2. Increase the versionCode by 1.
+2. Open app/config.gradle
-3. Optionally change the versionName to whatever you want.
+3. Increase the versionCode by 1.
 4. Build the APK however you want (in Android Studio or via gradle)
     - You'll need the release certificate, alias and password.
 5. Commit the changes to build.gradle, upload the APKs to App store